MapTab: A Diagnostic Benchmark for Long-Horizon Multi-Criteria Multimodal Reasoning on Heterogeneous Topological Graphs: Metrics

 For model performance evaluation, the RP task adopts three core metrics Exact Match Accuracy (EMA), Partial Match Accuracy (PMA), and Difficulty-aware Score (DS) to comprehensively measure model performance in terms of path correctness, linguistic consistency, and format compliance.
 Given that the output format is strictly constrained by prompts, any result that does not conform to the required format is regarded as incorrect.
 Such format generation failures themselves indicate deficiencies in the model's instruction understanding and execution capabilities.
 For QA tasks, evaluation is conducted solely based on Accuracy (Acc).

 We first describe the performance metrics for the RP task in detail:

 \textbf{1.
 Exact Match Accuracy (EMA)}

 A score of 1 is assigned if the path generated by the model exactly matches the reference path in both station order and content; otherwise, a score of 0 is assigned.
 To tolerate minor spelling errors, a generated station name is considered identical to the reference station if the string similarity exceeds 50\%.
 The similarity is computed based on character sequence matching, ignoring case differences and leading or trailing whitespaces.
 For Metromap, stations involving transfers must be explicitly annotated with the suffix ``transfer''; otherwise, the station is considered incorrect.
 This transfer annotation requirement does not apply to Travelmap.
+Notably, when multiple equally optimal routes exist, matching any one of them is considered correct.

 \textbf{2.
 Partial Match Accuracy (PMA)}